xavizus/mockdata_generator/SRS.md

 The application will allow the user to create unlimited amount of named columns with typed data and then generate structured mock data depending on how many rows the user needs and export the generated data to a perferred format.
 ## 2.2 Product functions
-The front-end will allow the user to specify what kind of data that the user want to generate.
-When the user have filled in the specification of wanted generated data, the front-end will send an api request to the backend.
+The frontend will allow the user to specify what kind of data that the user want to generate.

 ![An wireframe image of proposed layout](./images/wireframe.png)

+When the user have filled in the specification of wanted generated data, the frontend will send an api request to the backend.

-The back-end will in return, generate mock-data based of the inputs from the user, and then return the data in the specified format.
+The backend will in return, generate mock-data based of the inputs from the user, and then return the data in the specified format.

 ![An image of the process of generating data](./images/Generate_data_process.png)